Mlawrence95/frontend-crashcourse/README.md

 These ideas are building blocks.
 When making a demo or proof of concept, you shouldn't feel like you have to use the most complex solution out there - copying some bootstrap code and modying it for your own purposes is often more than enough.
 If you want to make a more serious application, the HTML, CSS, and JS will always be available to build off of.

+If you're curious and want to learn more, a next step for making useful sites is to have a backend.
+Python's flask allows you to populate your HTML file dynamically using just about any code you can think of.
+Want to insert information from a database?
+Show predictions from machine learning models?
+Render a random cat picture every day?
+This is a great way to get started.

 Happy coding!